JustOpenSource/fatalshootings/README.md

 }
 ```

-#####renderComponent()
+#####renderView()

-Rendering a component will fetch the template, apply the data model, and call res.render().
+Rendering a view will fetch the template, apply the data model, and call `res.render()` to render the view inside of the global html page template.

 ```
 router.route('/').get(function(req, res){

-	//data that you will pass to the model processor var data = {};
+	//data that you will pass to the model var data = {};

-	//local variables are processed by the page template var locals = {
+	//local variables are processed by the html page template var locals = {

 		//title of the html document
-		title: PAGE_TITLE,
+		title: 'Title of HTML Page',

 		//require js config file to include on the page
 		js: ['config/list'],